Unique Features of this Partnership

 - Established a draft Joint Strategic Plan for Joint Active Transportation Network Plan (November 2019)

-- Submitted a joint application to the Province of BC, Ministry of Transportation and Infrastructure for the BC Active Transportation Network Plan Grant (February 2020)
+- Successful joint applicants of the Province of BC, Ministry of Transportation and Infrastructure for the BC Active Transportation Network Plan Grant (February 2020)

 - Formalized Joint Strategic Plan for Joint Active Transportation Network Plan with Council feedback (March 2020)

-- Using innovative remote process to collaboratively draft a Relationship Accord for Shuswap Indian Band – District of Invermere (May 2020)
+- Joint (online) Workshop to collaboratively draft a Friendship Agreement for Shuswap Indian Band – District of Invermere (May 2020)

 In the Media: